manideepbollu/cosail/README.md

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

-If you are interested in feature development, we have priorities.
-Check out our [To Do](https://github.com/manideepbollu/cosail.git) list.

 ## Authors